DeutscherBundesjugendring/epartool/README.md

 ### Wizard
 The preferred installation method is using the bundled installation wizard.

-1. Obtain the installation package by download or by running the `$ robo build` command in the root folder where the `RoboFile.php` is located.
+1. Obtain the installation package by download or create it by running the `$ robo create:install-zip` command in the root folder of the cloned repository where the `RoboFile.php` is located.
 2. Visit site in browser.
 If the application is not installed, the installation wizard starts automatically.
 3. After installation is completed, remove the `install` directory.